 - Are there checks missing or made out to cash or to the attendant for more than the agreed upon amount?
 (Look for missing checks in the back of the checkbook or in unused checkbooks.)

 - Has the attendant asked for payments in advance or asked for a blank check for payment?

 (415) 434-3388 | (800) 445-8106

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues, provides assistance in the development of public and private programs for caregivers, and assists caregivers nationwide in locating resources in their communities.
 For San Francisco Bay Area residents, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s disease, and other debilitating health conditions that strike adults.

 A listing of all facts and tips is available online at www.caregiver.org/fact-sheets.

 The only authorized screening program in California with access to finger print records for California Department of Justice and the FBI.

-Elder Financial Abuse Prevention Network
+Elder Financial Protection Network